 From a Bookselling Website to an E-commerce Giant – The Amazon Story

 Do you remember the last time you ordered something off Amazon?
 Oh wait, wasn’t that just half a month ago?
 Riding on a $800 billion net worth and 300 million users, the Amazon empire is headed for growth.
 The man behind this e-commerce giant is nothing short of a miracle man.
-Jeff Bezos continues to inspire entrepreneurs (us included) ever since the company was founded in 1994.
+Jeff Bezos continues to inspire entrepreneurs (us included) since the inception of the company in 1994.
 It would be an injustice to not include the Amazon growth story on our blog (after all it gives us some solid growth hacking goals).
 Let’s dig into the finer details of the Amazon story straightaway.
-We're hoping that by the end of this blog, you would be wondering why Amazon isn’t spelled as A-M-A-Z-I-N-G.
+We’re hoping that by the end of this blog, you would be wondering why Amazon isn’t spelled as A-M-A-Z-I-N-G.

 The Underdog Story